wp-plugins/feed-media-player/readme.txt

 == Description ==

 Feed.fm (Music as a Service) provides a legal turn-key API to add popular music to websites, apps, and games n order to drive engagement, retention, and revenues.
-With the Feed Media Player plugin, you can enhance your Wordpress site with music from your own personal collection, or you can select from Feed.fm's wide array of expertly curated stations.
+With the Music Player plugin, you can enhance your Wordpress site with music from your own personal collection, or you can select from Feed.fm's wide array of expertly curated stations.

-The Feed media player integrates seamlessly with Wordpress, and comes with a selection of skins to fit the look and feel of your site.
+The Music Player plugin integrates seamlessly with Wordpress, and comes with a selection of skins to fit the look and feel of your site.
 The player wraps your website so that music keeps playing even as users navigate from page to page.
 Because some more recent browser features are used to make this work (history API, audio API) the player only appears on modern browsers.